katiefraser/PAIRS/Data Sheet.md

-# Datasheet for dataset "add dataset name here"
+# Datasheet for dataset PAIRS (PArallel Images for eveRyday Scenarios)

 Questions from the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) paper, v7.